Tommimon/add-to-desktop/README.md

 happen as long as the `.desktop` file used by the application launcher stay in the same place which usually is the case.

-This approach has a dow side: permission issues but now this extensions takes care automatically of those problems and changes the launcher file permissions adding the executable permission if and only when needed.
-This operation may require root authentication if the file is owned from another user.
+This approach has a dow side: permission issues but now this extension takes care automatically of those problems and changes the launcher file permissions adding the executable permission if and only when needed.
+This operation may require root authentication if the file is owned by another user.